 Juniata also employs a minute maintenance repair force made up of machinists and pipefitters, all supervised by the United Railway Supervisors Association.

-This power plant continues to serve the Juniata Shop to this day for all intended purposes.
+This power plant continues to serve the Juniata Shops to this day for all intended purposes, but there have been some changes to the equipment housed inside.

 Source: Conrail Historical Society